hizamruljaen123/konsensus-flow/README.md

 - **Export Options**: Download diagrams as SVG or PNG
 - **Markdown Support**: Render and preview Markdown files
 - **Context Menus**: Right-click menus for quick actions
+- **AI Assistant**: Built-in Gemini chatbot that can draft diagrams or docs directly into the editor
+- **Enhanced Preview**: Improved Mermaid/PlantUML rendering with fullscreen zoom and better scaling

 ## Quick Start